Vyral/shawn-lepp-recruiting/_drafts/staying-balanced-between-current-clients-and-prospects.md

 {% include youtube.html %}

-If you want to stay balanced in your business, you need to make time for both your current clients and your prospects.
+<center>If you want to stay balanced in your business, you need to make time for both your current clients and your prospects.</center>

 How do you keep the balance between current clients and prospects during these beautiful summer months?
 To answer that question, I’ll tell you what our team does.